department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 ### Ready to apply?

-<a class="usa-button-primary va-button-primary" href="/burials-and-memorials/pre-need/application/TBD">Apply for Pre-Need Determination of Eligibility</a>
+<a class="usa-button-primary va-button-primary" href="/burials-and-memorials/pre-need/application/TBD">Apply for a Pre-Need Eligibility Determination</a>

 ### Other ways to apply

 **By mail**

-Apply by mailing using an Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007).
+Apply by mail using an Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007).
 [Download VA Form 40-10007](https://www.va.gov/vaforms/va/pdf/VA40-10007.pdf).

-Print the form, fill it out, and send it to us along with copies of your supporting documents to:
+Print the form, fill it out, and send it and copies of your supporting documents to:

 <p class="va-address-block">
 	    National Cemetery Scheduling Office<br>